 Planning on hacking your kitchen to try something new?
 A few design related questions might have passed your mind.
 The most common one being “what is the most efficient kitchen layout?”.
 Depending on the size of your HDB, BTO, or condo kitchen, there are different layouts to suit the available space.
 What’s more, your kitchen layout will also determine just how efficient your space can be.

-In order to be able to enjoy a flawless cooking experience, you need to have everything in the right place.
-Therefore, before you go into the nitty-gritty of things, here are popular layouts that you must explore and decide which one is best for you.
+To be able to enjoy a flawless cooking experience, you need to have everything in the right place.
+So, before you get to hacking and optimising, here are some popular kitchen layout ideas that you need to know about.

 - Offers ample work and storage space

 - Everything is placed at an almost equal distance

 - Supports the addition of an island if space permits

 - It might not be an ideal kitchen layout for small spaces

 - Can turn out to be expensive

 - Corners of base cabinets might be restricted or difficult to use